 Housing Programs

-Funded by the U.S. Department of Housing and Urban Development and managed by KCHA, tenants who qualify can use a voucher to rent from any landlord in King County willing to take part in the program.
-Because the demand for vouchers is very high, the waiting list is most often closed to new applications.
+Funded by the U.S. Department of Housing and Urban Development and managed by KCHA, tenants who qualify can use a voucher to rent from any landlord in King County who is willing to take part in the program.
+Because the demand for vouchers is very high, the waiting list is often closed to new applications.
 KCHA generally opens the list every two to three years.

 Subsidized Housing